LINEAGE

 Sri Yukteswar Giri

-Yogananda called him a "Jñānavatar" - a compound of jñāna (higher wisdom) and avatāra (divine representative).
-The title means one who embodies and transmits divine wisdom.
-The name Yukteswar itself means "one with the aspect of God as a benefic ruling and guiding principle of nature."
+Yogananda honored him with the title Jñānavatar, a compound of jñāna (higher wisdom) and avatāra (divine representative), meaning one who fully embodies and transmits divine wisdom.
+The name Yukteswar itself points to this quality: it means "united with that aspect of God which benevolently rules and guides the natural order."

 Paramahansa Yogananda